pjhesbest/microbial_meta-genomics_introduction/README.md

                         | mapping.sh

 ```
-You want to do it so that if someone looked at it in five years with your notes/paper, they can follow what you did and redo the same analysis.
-You may have to spend a few days organising your data at the end of the project, but this step is so important.

 <a name="sec0.2"></a>
 ### <u> 0.2.
 Co-assembly</u>
 "Co-assembly" refers to assembling contigs using the reads from multiple samples as the input.
-This is valuable if you have technical replicas, as it will improve the overall sequencing depth of your contigs.
-You can also use it for biological replicas with the same possible outcome.
+This is valuable if you have technical replicas, as it can improve the overall sequencing depth of your contigs.
+You can also use it for biological replicas.
 The more metagenomes you have co-assembled, the more likely you might begin to start accurately representing the environmental/human sample you are sequencing.
-However, this does come with some assumptions, such that all the samples share the same functional and taxonomical diversity and will hide any between-sample variation.

-If you are undecided as to whether you should co-assemble, and you have the resources and time, just try both and inspect the differences between them.
+However, this does come with some assumptions, such that all the samples share the same functional and taxonomical diversity, this will hide any between-sample variation.
+If you are undecided on co-assembly, and you have the resources and time, try both and inspect the differences between them.
 That will help you decide if it is appropriate for your data.
-Ensure you are using the right assembler, SPAdes does not recommend co-assembly, while MEGAHIT is good for it.
+Ensure you are using the right assembler, SPAdes does not recommend co-assembly, while MEGAHIT can perform it.

 <a name="sec0.3"></a>
 ### <u> 0.3.
 Metagenome assembled-genomes (MAGs) and viral MAGs (vMAGs)</u>